Mähren: Geography

-The community lies in the Westerwald between Montabaur and Westerburg.
+The municipality lies in the Westerwald between Montabaur and Westerburg.
 Mähren is a residential village and belongs to the Verbandsgemeinde of Wallmerod, a kind of collective municipality.

 History

 In 1508, Mähren had its first documentary mention as Mern.

 Politics

 The municipal council is made up of 6 council members who were elected in a majority vote in municipal elections every 5 years.

 Since 2007, Volker Solbach has been the mayor of Mähren.
 He took over from Josef Ortseifen.

 Economy and infrastructure

-Right near the community runs Bundesstraße 8, linking Limburg an der Lahn and Hennef.
+Right near the municipality runs Bundesstraße 8, linking Limburg an der Lahn and Hennef.
 The nearest Autobahn interchange is Montabaur on the A 3 (Cologne–Frankfurt), some 13 km away.
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.